gombosc/WebDev_learning/README.md

 Day 19 - Check ( worked on the API fetch for the quote generator, read about async, promises, new, then, callback functions and try/catch/throw, don't really get promise, maybe I'm just too tired today )

 Day 20 - Check ( finished the quote generator, learned more about git and bash, can't believe it has been 20 days already )

+Day 21 - Check ( lacking motivation, got used to git, read a little, commited to ztm open source )